Hackbit/TwitchZoom/README.md

-In the 2000s as video streaming on the internet was gaining popularity, a Japanese website called Nico Nico gained popularity.
-The hook for their website was that comments and chat messages would be overlaid on the stream live as you were watching via a fly-by marquee animation!
+In the 2000s as video streaming on the internet was gaining popularity, there was a Japanese site called Nico Nico.
+The hook for their site was that comments and chat messages would be overlaid on the stream live as you were watching via a fly-by marquee animation!

 Nobody has really ever used that hook since the early 2000s and so we decided to apply it to Twitch using their own API and recreate it for a new audience so that you can watch in a more fun way!